dyhes/zulip/docs/translating/translating.md

   setup](internationalization.md#transifex-cli-setup)).
 This
   command will download the resource files from Transifex and replace your local resource files with them, and then compile them.
-You can now test your translation work in the Zulip UI.
+You can now test your translation work in the Aloha UI.

-There are a few ways to see your translations in the Zulip UI:
+There are a few ways to see your translations in the Aloha UI:

 - You can insert the language code as a URL prefix.
 For example, you can view the login page in German using `http://localhost:9991/de/login/`.
-This works for any part of the Zulip UI, including portico (logged-out) pages.
+This works for any part of the Aloha UI, including portico (logged-out) pages.
-- For Zulip's logged-in UI (i.e. the actual web app), you can [pick the language](https://zulip.com/help/change-your-language) in the Zulip UI.
+- For Aloha's logged-in UI (i.e. the actual web app), you can [pick the language](https://zulip.com/help/change-your-language) in the Aloha UI.
-- If your system has languages configured in your OS/browser, Zulip's portico (logged-out) pages will automatically use your configured language.
+- If your system has languages configured in your OS/browser, Aloha's portico (logged-out) pages will automatically use your configured language.
 Note that we only tag for translation strings in pages that individual users need to use (e.g. `/login/`, `/register/`, etc.), not marketing pages like `/features/`.
-- In case you need to understand how the above interact, Zulip figures out the language the user requests in a browser using the following prioritization (mostly copied from the Django docs):
+- In case you need to understand how the above interact, Aloha figures out the language the user requests in a browser using the following prioritization (mostly copied from the Django docs):